emadurandal/glTF-Render-Fidelity/src/data/FAQ.md

 **Q: What is the purpose of the Slider 3D comparison tool?**

-**A:** This is an experimental tool that allows slider-based side-by-side comparison of real-time renderers that can run on the Web.
+**A:** It is an experimental tool that allows slider-based side-by-side comparison of real-time renderers that can run on the Web.
 It is currently in experimental mode as proper defaults are being consolidated for each individual viewer. <br><br>